ayoubfaouzi/cpu-internals/chapter-06-interrupt-and-exception-handling.md

 The transport medium for that message depends on the processor generation:

-- On Pentium 4, Core Duo, Core 2, Atom, and Xeon, the message travels over the regular **system bus** (front-side bus, or in newer chips, QuickPath/similar).
+- On Pentium 4, Core Duo, Core 2, Atom, and Xeon, the message travels over the regular **system bus** (front-side bus, or in newer chips, *QuickPath*/similar).
 - On older P6 family and Pentium chips, there's a dedicated **APIC serial bus** — three wires used solely for APIC traffic.

 Either way, the key point is that the I/O APIC decides the vector number and tells the local APIC, "deliver vector N to your CPU."

 **Inter-processor interrupts (IPIs)**

 In a multiprocessor system, CPUs sometimes need to interrupt *each other* — for example, to flush another CPU's TLB, halt it, or wake it up.
 This is called an **inter-processor interrupt (IPI)**.
 One CPU's local APIC sends a message directly to another CPU's local APIC over the same bus (system bus or APIC serial bus, depending on the generation).
-No I/O APIC involved — it's APIC-to-APIC.
+No I/O APIC involved — it's **APIC-to-APIC**.

 **The legacy case: pre-APIC processors**

-The Intel486 and earlier Pentium processors didn't have on-chip local APICs at all, and so they don't have LINT0/LINT1.
+The Intel486 and earlier Pentium processors didn't have on-chip local APICs at all, and so they don't have `LINT0/LINT1`.
 Instead, they have dedicated, single-purpose **INTR** and **NMI** pins.
 External interrupts on these systems come from an off-chip **8259A** controller wired to the INTR pin — the classic PC architecture from the 1980s.
-This is the simpler world that the LINT-pins-in-disabled-APIC-mode was emulating in the previous passage.

 **Other pins that interrupt the processor (but aren't "interrupts" in this chapter's sense)**